 St. Louis officials cleared an encampment with approximately 100 tents over the last several days.
 A lawsuit was filed to stop the city from sweeping the encampment, but a federal judge denied the request.

-Manchester Mayor Joyce Craig announced new measures on April 30 to protect people experiencing homelessness during the pandemic, including a city-sanctioned temporary camp.
+New Hampshire Manchester Mayor Joyce Craig announced new measures on April 30 to protect people experiencing homelessness during the pandemic, including a city-sanctioned temporary camp.
 City officials have provided portable toilets and sinks, as well as started delivering meals to an encampment.
 In a letter to the community, the mayor emphasized the importance of strengthening partnerships to expand services for people experiencing homelessness in Manchester and across New Hampshire.

 New Jersey